Nozarego

 Nozarego is a village in the commune of Santa Margherita Ligure in Liguria, Italy.
 It is a natural terrace over the Bay of Tigullio.
 Here there is the church of Santa Maria Assunta with a cobbled square in typical Ligurian style.
 From Nozarego, there are also several trails leading to the park of Portofino.
 Nozarego is located on a small road which runs between 2 areas of Santa Margherita.
 There's a much smaller slip road which comes from outside Nozarego and runs into it as well although there's no link between the 2 streets in Nozarego itself.

 As of 2001 Nozarego has 22 inhabitants.

 Geography

 Nozarego is approximately 151 metres above sea level and is about halfway up the mountain peaks which surround it.
-These are Monte Brano at 312 metres, slightly south of Nozarego an to the west of that, Monte Croci di Nozarego elevated at 391 metres above sea level.
+These are Monte Brano at 312 metres, slightly south of Nozarego and to the west of that, Monte Croci di Nozarego elevated at 391 metres above sea level.